Chapter 6 Advanced usage

 library(Cairo)

-If it complains, try to see why.
-If you have not installed it, just install the package.
 One noticeable source of trouble comes with MacOS.
 On this operating system, the package Cairo does not always install/load successfully.
 Problems happen when the program xquartz is not present on the system.
-This program used to be shipped by defaults on old version of MacOS but it is no longer the case.
+This program used to be shipped by defaults on old versions of MacOS but this is no longer the case.
 So if you are in trouble, please start by installing xquartz (outside R).

 If Cairo is installed and loaded successfully, typing ?Cairo will show you all possible file formats you can save your plots into (PNG, JPG, TIFF, PDF…).